awsdocs/amazon-eks-user-guide/doc_source/ebs-csi-migration-faq.md

 # Amazon EBS CSI migration frequently asked questions<a name="ebs-csi-migration-faq"></a>

-The Amazon EBS container storage interface \(CSI\) migration feature is enabled by default in Amazon EKS `1.23` and later clusters\. **If you have pods running on a version `1.22` or earlier cluster, then you must install the [Amazon EBS driver](ebs-csi.md) before updating your cluster to version `1.23` to avoid service interruption\.** Select any frequently asked question to learn about the answer to it\.
+The Amazon EBS container storage interface \(CSI\) migration feature is enabled by default in Amazon EKS `1.23` and later clusters\. **If you have Pods running on a version `1.22` or earlier cluster, then you must install the [Amazon EBS driver](ebs-csi.md) before updating your cluster to version `1.23` to avoid service interruption\.** Select any frequently asked question to learn about the answer to it\.

 ## What are CSI drivers?<a name="csi-migration-faq-csi-drivers"></a>